nzp-team/fteqw/README.md

 <hr>

-†*We are not interested in supporting Android or other touch devices.*
+†*We are not interested in supporting Android or other touch devices, nor macOS.*

-††*macOS is currently unsupported though this is planned to change.
-Accomodations need to be made to the FTEQW `Makefile` to look for [osxcross](https://github.com/tpoechtrager/osxcross) environment variables and tests need to be made to ensure compiling under clang is functional (or just using a proper gcc version in osxcross).*